-Chile passed the Universal Guaranteed Pension bill that increases pensions of 2.4 million people.
-Financed by tax on real estate and luxury goods, the complimentary payment is actually not universal.
+Chile passed the Universal Guaranteed Pension bill that increases the pensions of 2.4 million people.
+Financed by taxes on real estate and luxury goods, the complimentary payment is not universal.

 The Chamber of Deputies unanimously approved on January 26 the Universal Guaranteed Pension bill that guarantees a complimentary pension to Chileans.

 The law guarantees a complimentary pension of up to 185,000 pesos (US$231) a month.

 The legislation is ready to be enacted by president Sebastián Piñera.
 Payments sent to the population should start as soon as February.

 Eligible people are over 65 and can prove they lived in Chile for at least 20 years since they were 20, whether they are retired or not.
 They cannot be part of the 10% richest population and should have a basic pension lower than 1 million pesos (US$1,246) a month.

 Approximately 2.4 million Chileans will benefit from the payments while the country’s inflation rate rose to 7.2% in 2021, the highest level since 2007.

 For the Minister of Labor and Social Welfare, Patricio Melero, the law guarantees that no pension will be below the poverty line.